Daviex/Steins-Gate-Archive-Compiler/README.md

 into the final file.

 # How to make it works?
+## Now also MPK formats!
+It will now asks for the type of file after dragging it over, and you have to choose

+    - 1 for NPA
+    - 2 for MPK

-Move your folder over the executable, it will compile the NPA file.
+Move your folder over the executable, it will compile the NPA or MPK file.

 Enjoy